 The Kent Division of the King County Jail (RJC) is located at 620 West James St, next to Kent Commons.
 The Seattle Division of the King County Jail is located at Fifth and James, next to I-5.

 Officers or VIPS (Volunteers In Police Service) will assist residents with keys locked inside vehicles.
 However, the officer/volunteer will warn the owner of the vehicle that damage may occur due to the type of vehicle door lock and require the owner to sign a hold harmless waiver.
 You need to call (253) 852-2121 to request assistance when keys are locked inside the vehicle.

 If you live within the city limits of Kent, you would apply for a CPL with Kent PD or the King County Sheriff's Office.
 If you do not live within the city limits of Kent, contact your local law enforcement agency.
 Currently we fingerprint CPL applicants various hours on Wednesday and one Saturday per month by appointment only.
-At the appointment, the applicant will complete an application, sign forms, pay the $52.50, and be fingerprinted.
+At the appointment, the applicant will complete an application, sign forms, pay the $50.75, and be fingerprinted.
 We then complete a criminal history background check.
 If all returns come back clear of deniable offenses (felony or domestic violence convictions), you will receive your CPL in the mail within one month.
 Contact the Kent PD Records Unit at 253-856-5800 to schedule an appointment.